apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>cmdExecutorConfig configs how to get client SDK and perform statements.</p>
+<p>Configures how to obtain the client SDK and execute statements.</p>
 </td>
 </tr>
 <tr>